 As of July 1, the state ceased funding Crisis Intervention Team (CIT) training for police officers statewide.
 CIT training lasts a minimum of one week and provides the knowledge and skills for police officers to safely de-escalate and divert non-violent individuals experiencing a mental health crisis into treatment rather than incarceration.
 According to the Illinois Law Enforcement Training and Standards Board, more than 3,100 police officers from more than 250 Illinois law enforcement agencies have been CIT trained since 2003.

 CIT trained officers are equipped to keep non-violent individuals experiencing mental health crises out of jail by diverting them into treatment, which is significantly less expensive than incarceration.
 It costs $143 per day on average to incarcerate one person at Cook County Jail, which has emerged as the largest mental health institution in Illinois.
-That financial toll can double or triple when taking into account medications and treatment for inmates living with mental illness.
+That financial toll can double or triple when taking into account medications and treatment for individuals in custody living with mental illness.
 Failing to divert on the front end serves to initiate a track towards state prison, costing Illinois taxpayers much more on the back end.

 “Crimes such as breaking into an abandoned home to sleep, stealing candy bars to subdue hunger, buying drugs to self-medicate for mental illness – these are acts that generally reflect the need for help, not incarceration.
 And it takes officers who are properly trained to handle individuals experiencing a mental health crisis, with the realization that incarceration is substantially more expensive than diversion and treatment,” said Sheriff Dart.
 “For every officer denied access to CIT training, we’re catalyzing Illinois’ descent into fiscal insolvency and solidifying our reliance on incarceration.”